 8. Promote your course using digital marketing

 Simply creating a sales page for your course won’t make you profitable.
-If you want to make money selling online courses you will need to market your course to your to get people to visit your course sales page so that they enter your sales funnels.
+If you want to make money selling online courses you will need to market your course to get people to visit your course sales page so that they enter your sales funnels.

 You should use all the traditional digital marketing types.
 The big ones are: